Which Black Gold Explorer Recipes Get

-Black Gold Dog Food receives the Advisor’s lowest tier rating of 1.5 stars.
+Black Gold Explorer Dog Food receives the Advisor’s top rating of 5 stars.

-Black Gold Professional Blend dog food was selected to represent the other products in the line for this review.
+Black Gold Explorer Original Performance Formula was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food